pyeve/eve-demo/README.rst

 Item Endpoints
 --------------
-Item endpoints are accessed by combining the parent resource URI and the item unique key.
+Item endpoints are accessed by combining parent resource URI and item unique key.

 ::

     $ curl -i http://eve-demo.herokuapp.com/people/50acfba938345b0978fccad7/

-If enabled by the API mantainer, it is also possibile to access the same item with a secondary field value:
+If enabled by the API mantainer, it is also possibile to access the same item with a secondary field value (in our case, ``lastname``):

 ::